dedevillela/VRS-Operator-Flags/README.md

 ## Instructions
 - Clone or download the repo into a directory on the machine where VRS is running.
 Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades.

-- Copy the desired files contained in the 'OperatorFlags' folder you've just downloaded, and paste them in your VRS 'Operator Flags' folder configured under the Tools/Options/Data Sources tab.
+- Copy the desired files contained in the 'OperatorFlags' folder you've just downloaded, and paste them into the VRS 'Operator Flags' folder configured under the Tools/Options/Data Sources tab.

 - With the Custom Content Plugin enabled on VRS, go to "Tools>Plugins..." and press the "Options" button.
-Then fill in the field "Inject file:" with absolute path to you local file "CustomOperatorFlags.js", set it to "END of HEAD", with and asterisk (*) characther on the "Address:" field, and check "Enabled" to activate the plugin.
-Press the "OK" button, then the "Close" button.
+Then fill in the field "Inject file:" with absolute path to you local file "CustomOperatorFlags.js" for example `C:\Downloads\VRS-Operator-Flags\CustomOperatorFlags.js` then, set set the values for **At:** to *END* of *HEAD*.
+Set the *Address* field  to asterisk (*), and check "Enabled" to activate the plugin.
+Press the "OK" button.

+When you press **OK** the plugin will note that the site root is blank.
+That is OK unless you need to set it for some other reason.

+Press **Close** to close the plugins window.

 - Clear your browser cache.
+(Shift-reload on most browsers.)

 - Enjoy!